juliansoh/BentleyAIImmersionDay2025/README.md

-# BentleyAIImmersionDay2025
+# Bentley Systems - 2025 AI Immersion Day
-This is the repo for the 2025 Bentley AI Immersion Day
+This repo contains resources and instructions for the Hackathon to implement Microsoft 365 Copilots.

+## Agenda

+## Use Case
+People taking documents and build a simple agents to ask questions.